ETHZ-INS/pupillometry/README.md

 library(pupillometry)
 pupillometry.app()
 ```
+This app has ben tested and is compatible with R version 3.6.1

-This app is has been tested and is compatible with following operating systems:
+This app has been tested and is compatible with following operating systems:

 windows 10

 linux ???

 Following package versions have been tested and are compatible with this app